Skip to main content

 Bidder Climate Change Plan Templates and Template Examples

 Different plans are required for relevant and priority contracts.
-Blank Relevant and Priority Bidder Climate Change Plan Templates are included below as well as completed examples for several sectors.
+Blank Relevant and Priority Bidder Climate Change Plan Templates are included below as well as completed examples for several sectors and guidance for bidders on completing the templates

 Guidance for buyers on evaluating templates is found on the Climate Change Guidance page of the Sustainable Procurement Tools